Japanese Covered Bridge2436 Votes Currently Open

 You don’t essentially have to buy tickets for Japanese Covered Bridge, it is a free attraction.
 However, to get the most of this Hoi An attraction and its adjoining ones check out our Japanese Covered Bridge Tickets for the best price.
 Tickets for Japanese Covered Bridge and its adjoining attractions can be sure a deal breaker on our website.
 So, without further ado, check out Japanese Covered Bridge ticket prices on our tickets section now!

-Japanese Covered Bridge Information
+Japanese Covered Bridge Travel Tips

 - Admission to the bridge is free but you have to pay a small price of 120,000 VND to visit the adjacent temple.